 Once we have answered the initial question, we are often asked a second: “If Verve is an open platform, why not start with NIDS and add the other elements of the Verve platform later?”

-The primary reason is that we can get to faster security impact at lower cost by starting with other elements such as patch/vulnerability management (which requires a robust software & hardware inventory), configuration change management, and access management.
-All of these elements can be accomplished without adding/installing span ports or setting up mirrored ports or taps in the network.
+The primary reason is because Verve gets to a faster security impact at lower cost by starting with other elements such as patch and vulnerability management (which requires a robust software and hardware inventory), configuration change management, and access management.
+All of these elements can be accomplished without adding or installing span ports or setting up mirrored ports or taps in the network.
 Further, these security gains can be accomplished almost instantly without long baselining periods.
 Therefore, the cost and time of set up and defense is much shorter.

 The second reason is that these other defenses allow you to remediate baseline vulnerabilities and misconfigured assets prior to building a baseline for monitoring and to provide defensive actions against the collateral damage that is the most likely form of incident.

 The Business Benefits of the Verve Platform Approach

 The Verve platform approach begins with core fundamentals of patch or vulnerability management using rich asset and network inventory, backup & restore, and configuration management.
 We believe there are four major business benefits to choosing the implement the Verve platform as a starting point:

 The Verve platform provides this rich asset information and defense without the time and cost of installing a robust network of span ports, mirrored ports and taps.

 The illustration above shows the step change in security maturity one of our clients gained after implementing a comprehensive, multi-disciplined approach hosted and managed by our Verve Security Center Platform.